skills-mcp/skills-mcp/docs/spec.md

 ### Package Dependencies

-**Decision**: The Skills MCP Server assumes necessary packages are already installed in the runtime environment.
+**Decision**: The Skills MCP assumes necessary packages are already installed in the runtime environment.

 **Rationale**: Package management is outside the scope of this MCP server.
 Skills run in environments where the agent already has access to required packages (Python, Node.js, etc.).
 The skill documentation should specify required packages, but installation is the responsibility of the environment setup, not the MCP server.